 Conducting strategic planning and research necessary to stimulate future tourism development

 Operating tourism promotion agencies (specific to wine and culinary tourism efforts)

 Marketing special events and festivals designed to attract visitors

-Eligible projects or initiatives must be NEW efforts and must provide for the improvement or expansion of the tourism economy in Oregon.
+Eligible projects or initiatives must provide for the improvement or expansion of the tourism economy in Oregon.